Safety Model

 Adding IBSR

-When deploying IBSR:
+When deploying IBSR (either mode):

-- Traffic continues to flow normally
+- Traffic continues to flow normally.

-- No configuration changes to applications
+- No configuration changes to applications.

-- No firewall rule changes
+- No firewall rule changes.

-- Reversible by stopping the service
+- Reversible by stopping the service.

 Removing IBSR